-"Does Haldol worsen Alzheimer's?
+"Does Haldol worsen Alzheimer's?"

 I read recently on a website that it's a bad idea for someone with Alzheimer's disease to use Haldol.
 Is this true?
 It's important to me because my mom has been on Haldol for years (and it's working well for her,) but she was just diagnosed as having the first stages of Alzheimer's disease.

 Sometimes antipsychotics such as Haldol are used in patients with Alzheimer's disease.
 There is some research that suggests that people with Alzheimer's who begin antipsychotics have shorter life expectancies and experience other complications.
 Therefore, they should be used cautiously in these patients.
 However, if there is a strong indication for them, such has another condition (which sounds like might be your mother's case), then they can be used under the direction of a physician who knows your mother well.
 As always the diagnosis and the management of your mother's particular concerns will require a physical examination by her personal physician.
 Setting up an office visit with her primary care doctor to discuss these issues is advised.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.